 The last thing holding back ring cameras for wildlife is that they weren’t really meant for this.
 Ring cameras require Wi-Fi connections, have short battery life when compared with other options, and were purpose-built for smart home environments rather than a more natural setting.

-They don’t even allow you to insert an SD card – they have no local storage capability.
-So unless you have an active Wi-Fi connection nearby or pay for a potentially-expensive mobile hotspot, you’re out of options.
+They don’t even allow you to insert an SD card – they have no local storage capability (without also owning the Ring Alarm Pro and paying a $20/month subscription).
+So unless you bring your Alarm Pro, and have an active Wi-Fi connection nearby – or pay for a potentially-expensive mobile hotspot – you’re out of options.

 So what types of cameras should you use if you’re looking to capture the great outdoors?